-A second sub sea tunnel, between Borooy and Eysturoy opened in May 2006.
+A second sub-sea tunnel, between Borðoy and Eysturoy opened in May 2006.
 The tunnel connects the second largest city with the two largest islands.
-85% of the population are now connected by road.
+Roadways now connect some 85% of the population.

-In October 2005, the old ferry Smyril, which sails from Tórshavn to Suðuroy, was replaced with a new ferry.
+In October 2005, the old ferry Smyril, which sailed between Tórshavn and Suðuroy, was replaced with a new ferry.

 Faroe Jet, a privately owned Faroese airline, started flying between the Faroe Islands and Denmark in May 2006.
-This meant the end of a short era of dominance for the publicly owned Atlantic Airways as the sole aviation operator in the Faroe Islands, since Danish airline company, Maersk Air, ended service to Vágar Airport as of 30 October 2004.
+This meant the end of a short era of dominance by the publicly owned Atlantic Airways as the sole aviation operator in the Faroe Islands, after the Danish airline company, Maersk Air, ended service to Vágar Airport as of 30 October 2004.
+Faroe Jet filed for bankruptcy in December 2006, and Atlantic Airways is now again the sole aviation operator in the Faroe Islands.

-The Faroese Government has announced, that the "air transport market" to and from the Faroe Islands will be liberalized, and become part of the European Common Aviation Area on 1 January 2007.
-Atlantic Airways, will be partly privatized in the nearby future.
+The Faroese Government has announced, that the "air transport market" to and from the Faroe Islands will be liberalized, and become part of the European Common Aviation Area.
+Atlantic Airways will be partly privatized in the near future.
 See section 7, page 27.